massick/voting-advise-platform-client/README.md

 This App was sponsored by [Helpling](https://www.helpling.de/careers#positions) and developed inside [Tamedia Hackathon 19](https://harryf.github.io/tamedia-hackdays/).

-The project is still missing functionality, below the road map.
+Disclaimer: this project is still missing functionality and was create for demo purpose, below the road map to make it "production ready".

 # Road map